Deep Smart Contract Intent Detection

 \subsection{Smart Contract Embedding}

-To generate contextual representations of a smart contract, we begin by considering each \textit{function} within it.
-Each \textit{function} is individually encoded, and these \textit{function} embeddings are then combined to create a holistic representation of the smart contract.
+To generate contextual representations of a smart contract, we begin by considering each \textit{function} in it.
+Each \textit{function} is individually encoded, and their embeddings are then combined to create a holistic representation of the smart contract.

 Using the CCTree introduced in Section IV, an exhaustive traversal of all leaf nodes is performed.
 Consequently, each \textit{function} (denoted as $\mathcal{F}$, referring to a leaf node) in a smart contract is transformed into a sentence embedding using the pre-trained USE based on the DAN.
 This embedding process is encapsulated by Formula \ref{formula_embedding}, where $\Phi$ represents the contextual encoder, $\mathcal{F}$ is the \textit{function} context, and $\bm{f}$ is the resulting \textit{function} embedding vector.